Thayer Home

 It seems that quite a few Superintendents who lived here not only contributed to the space in this home, but made some great contributions to West Point Academy.
 Two examples of movers and shakers are listed below.

-After Building 100 was built in 1820, along with other housing for officers, the first Superintendent to live here was Colonel Syvanous Thayer, who was the Superintendent in charge of the 16,000 acres of West Point Military Post & Academy, from 1817-1833.
+After Building 100 was built in 1820, along with other housing for officers, the first Superintendent to live here was Colonel Syvanous Thayer, who was the Superintendent in charge of the 16,000 acres of West Point Military Post and Academy, from 1817-1833.
 He and his family moved inside after it was built in 1820.

 Building 100 was a much loved temporary home for many Superintendents and their families.
 It would be easy to become attached to this gorgeous home as a spirit for a variety of reasons.